equinor/Carolina/README.md

 pyDAKOTA
 ========

-pyDAKOTA is an interface to Sania's Design Analysis Kit for Optimization and Terascale Applications (DAKOTA) analysis suite.
+pyDAKOTA is an interface to Sandia Laboratory's Design Analysis Kit for Optimization and Terascale Applications (DAKOTA) analysis suite.

 Allows for users to construct DAKOTA input, feed the input to DAKOTA, and for DAKOTA to call a python object with a "dakota_callback" function for function evaluations.